Troubleshooting Incoming SAML SSO

 If Identity Provider Initiated mode is used:

-• Correct the Login URL field to the identity provider's access URL.
+• Correct the Login URL field to the Identity Provider's access URL.
 For Azure, this is the User Access URL (not Azure's Login URL), the correct URL looks similar to: https://myapps.microsoft.com/signin/Absorb%20LMS/[someid]

 Error Example